 The Absolutely True Diary of a Part-Time Indian ends in Chapter 30 with a one-on-one basketball game between Arnold and Rowdy.
 Their conversation during the play has a whole lot to do with reconciling the two ways that Arnold sees himself and with finding a brand new identity that both he and Rowdy can accept.

-Rowdy points out that while most Indians are no longer nomadic, Arnold is totally and completely nomadic.
-"I'm not nomadic," Rowdy says.
+"I'm not nomadic," Rowdy said.
 "Hardly anybody on this rez is nomadic.
 Except for you.
 You're the nomadic one."

 Now what is so significant about Rowdy calling Arnold a "nomad"?

 What's also important here is that Rowdy is beginning to accept Arnold's dreams—and to encourage him to realize them.
-Rowdy tells Arnold: "I had this dream about you a few months ago.
-You were standing on the Great Wall of China.
-You looked happy.
-And I was happy for you."

 Are you touched by this?
-We were touched by this.
+Not going to lie—we got a little mosty-eyed.
 After all the bad blood between these two, Rowdy is not only forgiving Arnold, he is actually happy for him.
 As we know, the reconciliation between these two will allow Arnold to be happy for himself.